MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 - Copilot doesn't take action, create new data, or modify any configuration.
 It only summarizes the records received from the Business Central native data search.

-## What is the intended use of chat with Copilot?
+## What is the intended use of Chat with Copilot?

 Copilot has two intended uses:

 - Answer users' inquiries to explain a concept or provide instructions on how to accomplish some task in Business Central.
 - Answer users inquiries to navigate to a specific Business Central page, or find one or more business records stored in the companies database and let the user choose to navigate them.

-## How was chat with Copilot?
+## How was Chat with Copilot evaluated?
 What metrics are used to measure performance?

 - The feature underwent extensive testing where numerous texts in different languages were evaluated by language experts against various criteria.
 Testing was based on [!INCLUDE[prod_short](includes/prod_short.md)]'s demonstration data and other fictitious product catalogs.
 - This feature is built in accordance with Microsoft's Responsible AI Standard.
 [Learn more about responsible AI from Microsoft](https://aka.ms/RAI).